Oxycodone/acetaminophen (By mouth)

-Endocet, Nalocet, Percocet, PrimlevThere may be other brand names for this medicine.
+Endocet, Nalocet, Percocet, Primlev, ProlateThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:

 This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to acetaminophen or oxycodone, or if you have serious lung or breathing problems (including asthma, respiratory depression), or stomach or bowel blockage (including paralytic ileus).

 How to Use This Medicine: